 West Cornwall · TR20

 We prepare site-specific concept design, planning drawings and supporting documents that give your project the strongest possible chance of consent — and a clear path through Cornwall Council's planning process.
-In Long Rock, that work is shaped by the place itself — Long Rock is a coastal village on Mounts Bay between Penzance and Marazion, much expanded by twentieth-century development along the A30 and railway corridor, with a building stock that leans toward 1930s seafront bungalows and post-war estates.
+Working in Long Rock means starting from the TR20 context — Long Rock is a coastal village on Mounts Bay between Penzance and Marazion, much expanded by twentieth-century development along the A30 and railway corridor, with a building stock that leans toward converted railway-era buildings and post-war estates.

 Our process